Cost Optimization Billing Widgets

 Landing page of Synthetics step- a stacked area chart with a detailed table

-In addition to Big Number, Donut, Sunburst, Column and Line Charts to display the time-series costs or cost segments, we introduce the types of visualizations that allow users to identify the increments and top movers across selected time ranges.
-It helps users to capture the infrastructure with drastic and unexpected changes in costs, and identify billing anomalies or corresponding infrastructure issues immediately.
+Beyond standard time-series charts, we introduced "Top Mover" and "Cost trend over time" visualizations that allow users to identify the increments and top movers across selected time range.
+It helps teams to capture the infrastructure with drastic and unexpected changes in costs, and identify billing anomalies or corresponding infrastructure issues immediately.

 Interface for customizing chart colors